-- Carrots contain vitamins A, B complex, C, D, E, K, fibre, potassium, iron, manganese, copper, iodine, silica, sulphur, chromium.
-This super vegetable supports healthy digestion and metabolism, aids constipation and stomach ulcers, reduces inflammation, promotes healthy skin and good vision.
+- Carrots contain vitamins A, B complex, C, D, E, K, fibre, potassium, iron, manganese, copper, iodine, silica, sulphur, and chromium.
+This super vegetable supports healthy digestion and metabolism, aids the prevention of constipation and stomach ulcers, reduces inflammation, promotes healthy skin and good vision.

 - Banana is nourishing for the digestive system and can help sooth intestinal inflammation.
 They are high in vitamins B + C as well as minerals including calcium, magnesium and potassium.
 I normally make my Calming Banana Smoothie with oat milk and a pinch of cinnamon if my digestion is irritated or I'm feeling bloated.

 - Kiwi Fruit is an effective remedy for constipation and is extremely soothing and healing for the gastrointestinal tract.
 According to Monash University, approximately 1 in 7 people suffer from constipation.
-A 4 week study showed that eating 2 kiwi fruit per day over 4 weeks was an effect treatment to increase bowel motility.
-Kiwi fruits are also high in soluble fibre and vitamin C as well as being low FODMAP.
+A 4-week study showed that eating 2 kiwi fruit per day over 4 weeks was an effective treatment to increase bowel motility.
+Kiwi fruit is high in soluble fibre and vitamin C as well as being low FODMAP.
 I love making my low FODMAP smoothie using 2 kiwi fruit, water, lime juice and a teaspoon of Healthy Chef Greens.